civol/HDLRuby/README.md

 ##### For Ruby

 For ruby, the interface is accessed by requiring the `rubyHDL` library.
 It gives provides the `RubyHDL` module that provides accessors to ports of the program.
-For example, the following program reads on port 'inP' and writes the results on port `outP':
+For example, the following program reads on port `inP` and writes the results on port `outP`:

 ```ruby
 require 'rubyHDL'